Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Results and discussion

 Perfect nonreciprocal transmission can be realized through strategic adjustments of several parameters: (i) the phase difference $\theta$ between the effective optomechanical couplings; (ii) the coupling strength $J_3$ between the atomic ensemble and the mechanical oscillator, with particular attention to its complex nature, where the real part signifies conservative interactions and the imaginary part indicates dissipation; (iii) the relative coupling strength $|J_2|$, which facilitates the interaction between the atomic ensemble and cavity 1; and (iv) the dissipation rates of the mechanical oscillator and the atomic ensemble, represented by $\gamma$ and $f$, respectively.
-The induction of sufficient dissipation through the imaginary part of $J_3$ is essential to disrupting time-reversal symmetry.
+Induction of sufficient dissipation through the imaginary part of $J_3$ is essential to disrupt the symmetry of time-reversal.